 If you’re looking for a more complex inventory management system in Google Sheets or you’d like us to build a custom system for you, book a call with our automation experts.

 Automate your check-in

-Interested in automating more of your procurement, ordering and inventory processes?
-Try using Google Forms to automatically update your check-in spreadsheet.
-Check out our post on how to use Google Forms and spreadsheets for your inventory.
+Interested in automating more of your procurement and inventory processes?
+Try linking the template to a barcode scanning app or using Google Forms to automatically update your check-in spreadsheet.
+Check out this post on how to use Google Forms and spreadsheets for your inventory.

 If you work alone with a small inventory list, try our basic inventory template.
 It doesn’t have any Sheetgo connections, but it provides a simple way to check items in and out in one single file.
 Get a copy here.

 Did you like this article?